Clarence Valley Council area

 |Clarence Valley Council area - Constant prices||2018/19||2013/14||Change|

-An analysis of the jobs held by the full-time equivalent local workers in Clarence Valley Council area in 2018/19 shows the three highest industries were:
+An analysis of the worker productivity by industry sectors in Clarence Valley Council area in 2018/19 shows the three highest industries were:

 - Mining ($878,687)